NaturalFlow/MatrixClass/README.md

 # Class matrix in c++
   A matrix class with operators overloaded, for_each, encapsulation and acess using matrix(i,j) notation.
-At this moment the class is for a int matrix, but i pretende to post a generic version with more funcionalities.
-Still in construction and requires a apropriate examples and documentation of uses , although I really think is already useful(help me solved a lot problems related to matrices)
+At this moment the class is for a int matrix, but i will post a generic version with more funcionalities.

 # What does the class have?
   This matrix was designed to facilitate its use and yet have dynamic tools to increase the possibilities of use.
 The following features are currently available:

  Operators:

      +  sum of matrix

      += (self) sum of matrix

      -  substraction of matrix

      -=

      *  either multiply a matrix with another or a matrix with a scalar number

      *= (self)either multiply a matrix with another or a matrix with a scalar number

      ^  power of matrix

      ^= (self)power of matrix

      == check with 2 matrices are equal

      != check with 2 matrices are different

   Methods: